hugopeixoto/netdiff/README.md

 hashes are queued to be sent.
 This is repeated until every block difference has been detected.

+The process is then repeated for each block with errors, this time with a block size of 1, to determine which bytes don't match.

 This reduces the number of exchanged hashes when compared to hashing every block and linearly comparing them, but it requires the full merkle tree to be calculated before exchanges can begin.